Backlynk

 What's the difference between backlinks and referring domains?

 Backlinks is the total count of individual links pointing to your site.
 Referring domains is the count of unique root domains linking to you.
 A single domain can link to you from 500 pages — that's 500 backlinks from 1 referring domain.
-Referring domain diversity is the stronger ranking signal.
-Per the Backlinko and Ahrefs analysis of 11.8 million search results, the #1 ranking page averages 3.8x more backlinks than positions 2–10 — but referring domain count is the underlying driver.
+Referring-domain diversity is usually the stronger strategic signal because it shows how many independent sites vouch for the page.

 Are free backlink checker tools safe to use on competitors' sites?